Search

 And finally, the Germans get two dreadnoughts, which hurried home from a South American goodwill and training cruise just before the outbreak of war.
 A little delay, and they could have been caught far from home, with a deep hunger for coal and immense firepower compared to the pre-dreadnoughts and armored cruisers the British have available to hunt them.

-And that’s just some of what we’ve done to the ships of Cruiser Warfare.
-Cruiser Warfare Second Edition comes in our Playbook format: everything you need to play (except dice), all inside a book.
+Far Side of the World comes in our Playbook format: everything you need to play (except dice), all inside a book.
 It’s a complete Great War at Sea game, and a unique one that you mostly already know how to play.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.